Brian Long Consultancy & Training Services

 Some examples of areas of the Android OS that are not wrapped up in XE5 and are difficult to incorporate are:

-In Delphi XE5 these things and more require additional Java code to implement.
-Then some light hacking is needed to make use of this Java code in a Delphi package, which tends to get in the IDE's way, so IDE building/installing of the application becomes interesting, and debugging becomes next to impossible.
+In Delphi XE6 these things and more require additional Java code to implement.
+Then some light hacking is needed to make use of this Java code in a Delphi package, which tends to get in the IDE's way, so IDE building/installing of the application becomes interesting and debugging becomes next to impossible.
 These consequences tend to force you into managing a pair of synchronised projects:

 The specifics of the approach will require some of the aforementioned light hacking.
 This may seem rather onerous and cumbersome for such a simple result as creating a splash screen, but becoming familiar with circumventing the normal Delphi build cycle becomes useful when you decide you need some of the other Android aspects that also require some of the same jiggery-pokery.

-One of the benefits of this splash screen implementation approach is that it does take the opportunity to do some hardware checking and fail gracefully if the hardware or OS is not suitable for running a Delphi XE5 app.
-In Delphi XE6 this particular benefit goes away as the FMX Java startup code does this for us.
+One of the benefits of this splash screen implementation approach is that it does take the opportunity to do some checking and fail gracefully if the OS is not suitable for running a Delphi XE6 app.

 The steps required for the splash screen setup are as follows: